hozuki/MilliSim/README.md

 <del>Theoratically, MilliSim can also run on a UNIX-compliant machine using [Wine](https://www.winehq.org/download)
 and [Mono](http://www.mono-project.com/download/), though this is not tested.</del> Tested on Wine 2.0.2.
 Media Foundation APIs and WAS APIs are still having tons of errors.
-Even after bypassing OS version check (Wine seems to always return a high OS major version less than 6), `MMDeviceEnumerator` still fails to initialize due to COM object creation failure. `MFCreateDxgiDeviceManager()` is just a stub.
-So up till September 2017, MilliSim can only run on Windows.
+Even after bypassing OS version check (Wine seems to always return an OS major version less than 6), `MMDeviceEnumerator` still fails to initialize due to COM object creation failure. `MFCreateDxgiDeviceManager()` is just a stub.
+So up till September 2017, MilliSim is only able to run on Windows.

 ## Building